dehli/TouchDraw/README.md

 #### Code

 If programmatically adding the view, you can use the `init(frame: CGRect)` method to create a new instance of `TouchDrawView`.
-You must make sure to write `import TouchDraw` at the top of the class.
+You must make sure to write `import TouchDraw` at the top of the class, and also set `isUserInteractionEnabled` to `true`.

 #### Customizing